Utah Tech Trailblazers baseball

 The Utah Tech Trailblazers baseball team represents Utah Tech University (Formerly known as Dixie State), which is located in St. George, Utah.
-The Trailblazers are an NCAA Division I college baseball program that competes in the Western Athletic Conference.
+The Trailblazers are an NCAA Division I college baseball program that competes in the Mountain West Conference.
 They competed in Division II from 2007 to 2020, playing ten seasons with the Pacific West Conference, and two with the Rocky Mountain Athletic Conference.

+With Utah Tech leaving the WAC for the non-baseball Big Sky Conference in July 2026, the baseball team will become an affiliate of the Mountain West Conference.

 The Utah Tech Trailblazers play all home games on campus at Bruce Hurst Field.